House votes to protect abortion rights amid state challenges

 Pelosi said just ahead of Friday's vote that it should “send a very positive message to the women of our country — but not just the women, to the women and their families, to everyone who values freedom, honors our Constitution and respects women.”

-Republicans, including the few who favor abortion rights, overwhelmingly voted against the legislation, which would supersede state laws on the subject, give health care providers the right to perform abortions and patients the right to receive them.
+No Republicans voted for the legislation, which would supersede state laws on the subject, give health care providers the right to perform abortions and patients the right to receive them.
 Republicans argue it would prevent states from setting requirements like parental involvement and could weaken laws that allow doctors to refuse to perform an abortion.

 The legislation “isn't about freedom for women, it's about death for babies,” said Republican Rep. Vicky Hartzler of Missouri.
 She said it would eliminate protections for women and girls who may be coerced into having abortions.